XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/stand-alone-mode.md

 ## Advancing Ledgers in Stand-Alone Mode

 In stand-alone mode, `rippled` does not communicate to other members of the peer-to-peer network or participate in a consensus process.
-Instead, you must manually advance the ledger index using the [`ledger_accept` command](reference-rippled.html#ledger-accept):
+Instead, you must manually advance the ledger index using the [ledger_accept method][]:

 ```
 rippled ledger_accept --conf=/path/to/rippled.cfg